SpiralMoon/maplestory.openapi/js/README-en.md

 ### Region

-Currently, this library supports data retrieval from the KMS and MSEA regions.
+Currently, this library supports data retrieval from the KMS, TMS, MSEA regions.
 To access data from a specific region, import the corresponding package path.

 ```typescript
 import { MapleStoryApi } from 'maplestory-openapi/kms'; // data from KMS